Illustration by Prabhat Mahapatra

 Information architecture is the organization of content across a product or system.
 It’s one of the key elements of user experience design because it directly impacts whether the users can navigate through your product.

 What does an information architect do?

-Information architects are like digital librarians; they work out the most logical, user-friendly way to organize information across a digital product.
-If you’re designing a website, for example, the information architect will consider the user’s journey across the site, looking at how the information should be organized on each page, as well as how individual pages connect to create a logical navigation.
+When an information architect works on a new website, they consider the user’s journey across the site to determine how to organize the information on each page and how individual pages connect to create logical navigation.
 Their goal is to make it as easy as possible for the user to find what they’re looking for.

 So how do they go about this?
-First, they’ll work with the UX researcher (or UX designer) to identify user needs in relation to the product.
-They might conduct card sorting sessions in order to see how users group and categorize certain information.
-If there is already an existing information architecture in place, they’ll carry out content audits and assessments to see how well it’s performing.
+First, they’ll work with UX practitioners (the UX designer or UX researcher) to identify user needs in relation to the product.
+They might conduct card sorting sessions to understand how users group and categorize certain information.
+If there is already an existing information architecture in place, they’ll carry out content inventory and content audits to see how well it’s performing.

 So what’s the difference between an information architect and a UX designer?